najlepsiwebdesigner/foundation-datepicker/README.md

 foundation-datepicker
 =====================

+**Feel free to contribute!
+Fork, modify, and send me a pull request, I'll try my best to merge it as soon, as possible.**

 Foundation datepicker jQuery plugin, based on bootstrap-datepicker project found at https://github.com/eternicode/bootstrap-datepicker.

 For more information, please see included example, or visit http://foundation-datepicker.peterbeno.com